BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 It is called a mathematical quantity obtained from a given quality by an algebraic, geometric, or functional operation.
 And in *transform theory*, mathematicians talk about a suitable choice of a function called *kernel* (from the German *nucleus* or *core*), by which a problem may be simplified.

-In 1822 *Jean-Baptise Joseph Fourier* discovered a truly remarkable *transformation* which gives us insights into our knowledge of waveforms in general and music in particular.
+In 1822 *Jean-Baptiste Joseph Fourier* discovered a truly remarkable *transformation* which gives us insights into our knowledge of waveforms in general and music in particular.
 He claimed that any *periodic* function, whether continuous or discontinuous, can be transformed into a series of sines.
 That important work was corrected to